Eric Barone

-Eric Lorenz Barone (/bəˈroʊni/ bə-ROH-nee, born December 3, 1987), known professionally as ConcernedApe, is an American video game designer and musician.
-He is best known for creating the 2016 video game Stardew Valley.
+Eric Lorenz Barone (/bəˈroʊni/ bə-ROH-nee, born December 3, 1987), known professionally as ConcernedApe, is an American video game developer, designer, and composer.

+Barone grew up in Auburn, Washington, and studied computer science at the University of Washington Tacoma.
+He is best known for the 2016 farming simulation game Stardew Valley, which he developed alone over four and a half years as its designer, programmer, animator, artist, composer, and writer.
+As of February 2026, the game had sold more than 50 million copies, and critics have credited it with reviving the farming-simulation genre.
+Barone handled updates to the game himself for several years after its release before recruiting a small team to assist him in 2019, and has continued to support it while developing a second game, Haunted Chocolatier, a shop-management title announced in 2021.

+Stardew Valley received favorable reviews and has won or been nominated for numerous industry awards, including the Breakthrough Award at the 2016 Golden Joystick Awards; in 2025 it became the highest-rated game on Steam according to the user-review aggregator Steam250.
+Forbes named Barone to its "30 Under 30: Games" list in 2017 for his work on the game.
+He has also released albums of the game's music, co-authored an official cookbook, and organized two concert tours based on its soundtrack, and has donated to educational, environmental, and open-source software causes, including his alma mater and the game development framework MonoGame.

-Early life and education
+Early life

 Barone was born on December 3, 1987, in Los Angeles, California, and spent his childhood in Auburn, Washington, a suburb in the Seattle metropolitan area.
-He cites the Harvest Moon series as his childhood favorite that stayed with him into adulthood.
-While not musically trained, Barone played music growing up, and was a member of several bands, including a nu metal band and an experimental pop band.
-For the latter's album, he created his first ever video game, a LucasArts-inspired point-and-click game.
+He has cited the Harvest Moon series as a childhood favorite that continued to influence him into adulthood.

+Although he had no formal musical training, Barone played music from a young age and was a member of several bands, including a nu metal band and an experimental pop band, for whose album he created his first video game, a LucasArts-inspired point-and-click game.

-He attended the University of Washington Tacoma and graduated in 2011 with a degree in computer science.
-Barone had practiced basic programming but did not originally consider making video games as a career.
-Unable to find employment after graduating from college, he initially began developing Stardew Valley in order to practice programming in C#, and planned to put the game on his resume for potential employers.
+Barone graduated from the University of Washington Tacoma in 2011 with a degree in computer science, but did not at first consider game development as a career.
+Unable to find work after graduating, he began developing Stardew Valley as a way to practice programming in C#, intending to show the finished game to potential employers on his résumé.